evert/evert.github.com/_posts/2015/2015-02-19-http-2-released.md

 8. The [`GOAWAY`][12] allows a peer to inform that no new streams should be started on the current connection, and instead open up a new connection.
-9. The [`WINDOW_UPDATE`][13] frame may be used to implement 'flow control', which apparently may help peers that with resource constraints, such as memory.
+9. The [`WINDOW_UPDATE`][13] frame may be used to implement 'flow control', which apparently may help peers with resource constraints, such as memory.
 10. The [`CONTINUATION'][14] frame follows a `HEADERS` or `PUSH_PROMISE`
-   frame and contains additional datat that didn't fit in the last frame.
+   frame and contains additional data that didn't fit in the last frame.

 Typical HTTP requests and responses therefore usually consist of:

-1. A `HEADER` frames, followed by Zero or more `CONTINUATION` frames frames.
+1. A `HEADER` frames, followed by zero or more `CONTINUATION` frames
 2. Zero or more `DATA` frames with the message body.

-A response may have more than one `HEADER` frame at the start, as somtimes a server will send back more than 1 HTTP status line (Such as `100 Continue` followed by `200 OK`).
+A response may have more than one `HEADER` frame at the start, as sometimes a server will send back more than 1 HTTP status line (Such as `100 Continue` followed by `200 OK`).